 The Ohio Senate minority caucus is comprised of the party with the fewest members represented.
 Each session, members of the minority caucus select a slate of leaders, headed by the minority leader.

 Minority Leader – Kenny Yuko – Senate District 25.
 The minority leader is elected by all members of the Senate to lead the party in the minority.
-He or she is responsible for the development and implementation of the minority party.
+He is responsible for the development and implementation of the caucus agenda.

 Representing Ohio’s 25th Senate District that includes parts of both Cuyahoga and Lake Counties, State Senator Kenny Yuko has devoted his career to strengthening Northeast Ohio and improving the lives of those who call it home.